ygjiyn/arglink_project/README.md

 `cls_arg_to_parser` adds corresponding arguments to the parser based on the definition of the `__init__` method of the class.

 `parser_arg_to_cls` uses the parsed arguments to create an instance of the class.

-## Note

-This package is still in the early stage of development.